 Guidance for Taxi and Private Hire Car/Driver Licence Holders

-Due to the closure of our vehicle testing stations we are currently not accepting any first grant applications for vehicles.
+Due to the Covid 19 pandemic we are currently not accepting any new grant applications for joint driver licences.

 There are currently no changes being made to the way we process renewals.
 You should continue to make your application as you normally would.
-We will prioritise your applications over new grant applications.
 However, our current processes are under continuous review.

 All Knowledge Tests have been postponed.
 Please do not attend any test sessions you may have booked.
 The Licensing Team will contact you as soon as possible to re-arrange the test.